 When Your Mother Has a Mental Illness

 Normal is a subjective term, but when my mother taped my nose to my ear with masking tape to “help straighten it out,” I started to wonder if she even fell within the range.
-In this presentation, I share my personal experience of navigating life with a mother who has schizophrenia.
+In this presentation, I share my personal experience of navigating life with a mother who has psychosis.
 Some themes that are covered include:

 - Portrait of a high-functioning person with a mental illness and the difficulty of diagnosis